Juneteenth flag: Symbolism

-Lincoln's Emancipation Proclamation of June 1, 1863, declared that all slaves in the rebel Confederate States were free.
+Lincoln's Emancipation Proclamation of January 1, 1863, declared that all slaves in the rebel Confederate States were free.
 The State of Texas rejoined the Union with the end of the Civil War on April 9, 1865.
-On June 19, 1865, Union General Gordon Granger arrived at the port of Galveston Texas and announced that slavery had been ended with General Order No. 3.
+On June 19, 1865, Union General Gordon Granger arrived at the port of Galveston, Texas and announced that slavery had been ended with General Order No. 3.
 The Juneteenth Flag has the date of June 19, 1865 displayed on it.

 One year later freed slaves in Texas celebrated the first Juneteenth on June 19, and it was called "Jubilee Day".

+Variation

+In May 2025 the Salt Lake City, Utah city council approved mayor Erin Mendenhall's designs for three new city flags, one being the Sego Celebration Flag, based on the Juneteenth flag.
+It is identical to the Juneteenth flag, except for the addition of a sego lily in the canton.
+The Sego Celebration Flag was adopted in response to a new state law restricting the flying of the Juneteenth flag and some other flags.

 History

-The most recognizable symbol of Juneteenth is the Juneteenth flag.
 The flag was first flown in 2000, at Boston's Roxbury Heritage State Park.
 Ben Haith initiated the Boston flag raising.
-Beginning in 2020 in the United States, several state governors ordered the Juneteenth flag to be raised over their capital buildings on June 19.
+Beginning in 2020 in the United States, several state governors ordered the Juneteenth flag to be raised over their capitol buildings on June 19.
 In 2020, Wisconsin Governor Tony Evers ordered the flag to be flown for the month of June.
 When the flag was raised in Wisconsin, state senator Lena Taylor of Milwaukee and the Wisconsin Legislative Black Caucus celebrated by raising their fists.
 Also in 2020 the flag was raised over the Cincinnati City Hall.
-In Illinois, Governor Pritzker ordered the flag to be flown above the Illinois State Capitol on June 19, 2021.
+In Illinois, Governor JB Pritzker ordered the flag to be flown above the Illinois State Capitol on June 19, 2021.
 In 2021 President Joe Biden signed a law marking Juneteenth as a federal holiday.